+

 Geodetics Solutions

-At the github/flight-earth organisation you’ll find a set of solutions to geodesy problems in various programming languages.
+At the github/flight-earth organisation you’ll find a set of solutions to geodesy problems in various programming languages (listed chronologically).

 Issues Found Incidentally